RichardHKU/RichardHKU.github.io/_pages/publications.md

 ## 3. Efficient Foundation-Model Execution and Generation

+I reduce the computational, memory, and sequential bottlenecks of foundation-model inference by rethinking attention, caching, verification, and generation strategies.

 - **Recall Before You Rank: Similarity-Guided Top-K Reuse for Efficient Long-Context Attention** *(arXiv)*
   > **TL;DR.** A similarity-guided top-*k* reuse strategy that avoids redundant work in long-context attention while preserving retrieval quality.